| I. |

 1. |

-there will be a supplementary draft consisting of 8 rounds so that each
+there will be a supplementary draft consisting of 8 rounds (it was just 5

 team can compile a reserve roster of backup players.
 Any player